Undev/MediaWiki-MashaJS/README.md

 ## Configuration

 Since 0.3 release MashaJS disabled by default.
-It should be enabled as per user preference in "Editing/Advanced Editing" section.
+It should be enabled as per user preference in "Appearance/Advanced options" section.

 Since 0.2 release MashaJS disabled by default on editing.